WILLIAM DULUC – AVCK

 Nestable container: €40 excl. tax

-The Client undertakes for himself as well as for all the participants he represents:
+The Customer undertakes for him/herself as well as for all the participants he/she represents:

 – To refrain from sailing with a child under 5 years old,

 – That each participant wears a vest (buoyancy aid) and closed shoes throughout the navigation period,

 – To return to the Company in their original state all the Equipment covered by this service,

 – To have subscribed to a private civil liability contract valid on the day of the service,

 – To not have any physical or psychological contraindication to the practice of the activity,

 – To refrain from wearing boots, abandoning nautical equipment and rubbish on the course as well as entering private properties along the course to which access is not expressly authorised,